jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 (W/R)
 Enchantment
 Whenever a Human you control enters, you may put a quest counter on this enchantment.
-As long as this enchantment as two or more counters, creatures you control gain vigilance.
+As long as this enchantment as two or more quest counters, creatures you control gain vigilance.
-As long as this enchantment as three or more counters, creatures you control gain prowess.
+As long as this enchantment as three or more quest counters, creatures you control gain prowess.
 ---
 If I were a 2-year-old human, at what age would I gommage? ...
 You're probably right, I can't count anyway.
 ```